 4.1.5 To participate in all scientific meetings organized by, or under the auspices of, the Union.

-4.1.6 To be eligible to serve as an IUFRO officeholder, in accordance with relevant provisions of these Statutes and Internal Regulations. be4.2 All Member Organizations of a country collectively shall have the right to select one representative and one alternate representative to the International Council.
+4.1.6 To be eligible to serve as an IUFRO officeholder, in accordance with relevant provisions of these Statutes and Internal Regulations.

+4.1.7 To be nominated for selected IUFRO awards (see also Statutes Article XIV; Internal Regulations Sections IX and XII).4.2 All Member Organizations of a country collectively shall have the right to select one representative and one alternate representative to the International Council.

 4.3 Delinquencies in membership payments may cause restrictions in membership rights and entitlements. (see also Internal Regulations Section III.5)